plasmatech8/skeleton-material-theme/README.md

 ### Ripple

-For the ripple-effect, the [svelte-ripple-action](https://github.com/Posandu/svelte-ripple-action) NPM package was installed.
+For the ripple-effect, ~~the [svelte-ripple-action](https://github.com/Posandu/svelte-ripple-action) NPM package was installed~~.
+Currently using a modified version of this library located in [src/lib/svelte-ripple-action](src/lib/svelte-ripple-action).

 To add the Ripple effect to a button or anchor tag, you can use the `use:ripple` Svelte action.